 Cancer is considered a high-risk medical condition; that’s why every life insurance company asks about cancer in their health questionnaire.

-You will see cancer in the modified section of the application asked this way:
+You will typically see cancer questions asked this way:

 - In the previous 24 months, have you ever been diagnosed with any type of cancer?

-- In the two years, have you been diagnosed with cancer, or been advised to receive chemotherapy or radiation therapy?
+- In the last two years, have you been diagnosed with cancer or been advised to receive radiation or chemotherapy?

-Aside from asking health questions, the insurance companies will check your current health by electronically checking your prescription history to verify your answer to the health questions.
+Aside from asking health questions, the insurance companies will also check your current health by looking at your prescription history.

-There are hundreds of different prescription medications used to treat cancer.
-If you have been taking any of the cancer drugs within the previous two years, most final expense insurance companies will assume that you are being (or have been) treated for cancer.
+There are many prescription medications used to treat cancer.
+If you have been taking any of these cancer drugs within the last two years, more insurance companies will assume that you are being treated or have had cancer.

 - Bortezomib (Velcade)